AHJLee19/Battle_Pong/README.md

 # Battle Pong

 This is a personal Phaser 3 project template that uses Vite for bundling.
 It supports hot-reloading for quick development workflow and includes scripts to generate production-ready builds.
+AI was used complementary to the development process mainly with Claude for debugging and getting suggestions.

 **[This Template is also available as a TypeScript version.](https://github.com/phaserjs/template-vite-ts)**